pezra/resume/peter-williams.md

    to be significantly more reliable, maintainable and manageable.

- * Instituted systemic use of automated unit and functional testing in development departments that had previously has no quality processes.
+ * Instituted systemic use of automated unit and functional testing in development departments that had previously had very weak, or absent, quality processes.

  * Created mechanisms to allow web applications to be readily localized into multiple languages (ie, internationalization).